Working Group “Land Use, Ecosystem Services and Biodiversity”

 - Design and enforcement of legal instruments,

 - Multi-level Governance-Analysis.

-The close interdisciplinary co-operation with natural scientists at the UFZ (departments of Conservation Biology, Ecological Modelling, Computational Landscape Ecology and Community Ecology) and within national and international projects as well as its orientation towards applied problem solving, constitute core competencies of the group.
+Core competencies of the group include a close interdisciplinary co-operation with natural scientists at the UFZ (departments of Conservation Biology, Ecological Modelling, Computational Landscape Ecology and Community Ecology), within national and international projects as well as our orientation towards applied problem solving.